Wireless security camera systems are becoming increasingly popular in homes but how much data do they use?

-There are four key things that influence how much of your internet a home security system uses, let’s look at each.
+There are four key things that influence how much data a home security system uses, let’s look at each.

 1. Camera resolution

 Resolution relates to the quality of the picture.
-The higher the resolution, the better the picture, but the more data you use.
+The higher the resolution, the better the picture.
+The higher the resolution, the more data you use.

 Unless you’re shooting a Hollywood movie, home security cameras don’t need an extremely high resolution to be effective.

-Most good home security cameras offer a 1080p camera resolution which is less powerful than the camera on your iPhone or Android smartphone, but it’s enough to provide a quality picture.
+Good home security cameras should offer a 1080p camera resolution which is less powerful than the camera on your iPhone or Android smartphone, but it’s enough to provide a quality picture.

 2. Frame rate per second (FPS)

 The frame rate is the frequency at which images (frames) are displayed per second.
-The higher the FPS the more data you use.
+The higher the Frames Per Second (FPS) the more data you use.

 Video displays more frames per second than images.
 That’s why I recommend a camera system that gives you the option to view snapshots instead of having to review everything in video all the time.